jvaidya/indian-budget-chatbot/README.md

 # Indian Budget Chatbot

-Simple chatbot to answer questions related to Budget Speeches made by Indian Finance Ministers over the years.
+Simple chatbot to answer questions related to annual budget speeches delivered by Indian Finance Ministers over the years.

-This chat bot is based on a Jupyter notebook put together for me by @Rushabh Doshi here:
+This chat bot is based on a Jupyter notebook put together for me by @radoshi

 For this chatbot:

-1. I downloaded all the pdf files of the speeches from xxx, and stored them in the "data" directory.
+1. I downloaded all the pdf files of the speeches from https://www.indiabudget.gov.in/bspeech.php , and stored them in the "data" directory.

 2. From these documents, I built a VectorStoreIndex using LlamaIndex and persisted it in the "storage" directory.
 The program create_index.py can be used for regenerating the VectorStoreIndex.